StackeredSAS/AMAnDe/README.md

 ./main.py -max 23 -min 18 examples/AndroidManifest.xml -v 1
 ./main.py -max 23 -min 18 examples/example.apk -v 2
 ```
+If you want all XML files (backup rules and network_security_config) to be parsed, please submit an APK file.
+Otherwise, give the script a simple Manifest file
+but the results will not be as relevant.

+## Checks
+### Basic information
+- package name
+- version code and name if specified in the Manifest
+- min and max Android SDK version
+- Number of components (activities, services, providers, receivers) including those exported
+- Shared libraries required
+- Vendor provided share native library required
+- Hardware or software features required
+- Compilation mode
+- clear text traffic property

+With an APK:
+- Does all the above
+- output of apksigner (if installed) to check the signature

+### Permissions
+- builtins
+  - Searching dangerous ones (i.e. READ_CONTACTS etc.)
+- customs
+  - Analyzing declaration and protectionLevel specified by the developer

+### Backup functionality
+- ADB
+- Auto-Backup
+- Kotlin or Java backupAgent

+With an APK:
+- fullBackupContent file content analysis (if exists)
+- dataExtractionRules file content analysis (if exists)

+### Network Security Config
+With an APK and if the file exists:
+- trust anchors configuration
+- certificate pinning

+### Components
+- Listing exported components
+- Summarizing information about all exported components which specified Intent Filters (uris, data, category etc.)
+  - Deeplink (uris)
+  - Applink (uris and check if Digital Asset Link JSON file are publicly available)
+- Analyzing permissions set on exported components
+- Listing un-exported providers which specify grantUriPermissions set to True

+### Firebase
+- Looking for Firebase URL

+## Contributing
+We encourage any contribution aiming at improve this tool.
+If you want to contribute
+please check our guidelines (TODO lien vers CONTRIBUTING.md)

 ## todo
 - tests avec outils tiers si préinstallés